aerogear-attic/aerogear-ios-diffmatchpatch/README.md

     xcodebuild -scheme DiffMatchPatch-OSX  test

-## Cocoapods
+## CocoaPods
 This project can be made into a [CocoaPods](http://www.cocoapods.org/):

-First install the Cocoapods gem by running:
+First install the CocoaPods gem by running:

     sudo gem install cocoapods --pre